Applications for postgraduate research degrees

 What happens after applications are made?

 Once an applicant has submitted their application, they receive an automated acknowledgement email.
-This email will include a reminder of an applicants login ID and PIN which they will need to re-enter the online admission pages to track their application.
-Once an application has been submitted applicants will be able to login and track its progress at anytime.
+This email will include a reminder of the applicants login ID and PIN, which they will need to re-enter the online admission pages to track their application.
+Once an application has been submitted, the applicant can login and track its progress at any time.